andreas-thoren/py-backup/README.md

 To extend the program by adding another concrete class implementation of `SyncABC`:
 1. Define your class in `syncers.py`, ensuring it inherits from `SyncABC`.
 2. Implement the required methods, providing functionality specific to the new synchronization method or platform.
-3. Add any necessary configuration options to `config.json`.
+3. Add any necessary configuration options to `config.toml`.

 ## Contributing
 Contributions are welcome.
 Please follow standard coding practices and submit pull requests for any enhancements.